- Home

 Tinned tomatoes and chickpeas are staples in most food cupboards, and as long as you have onions and a decent variety of spices at home, you should be able to make this dish in half an hour.

 Simply cook the onions and mustard seeds in a saucepan and add the garlic, ginger, and spices.
 Then stir through the chopped tomatoes and cook for 10 minutes.
-Next, mix in the chickpeas and fresh spinach (if you have any), season, and serve.
+Next, add the chickpeas and fresh spinach (if you have any), season, and serve.

-The flavours of this dish develop with time and it tastes even better the next day – great news if you find yourself with leftovers!
+The flavours of this dish develop with time, and it tastes even better the next day – great news if you have leftovers.

 Final thoughts…

-As we hope these recipes prove, vegetarian food doesn’t have to be fussy or time-consuming – and it certainly isn’t bland!
+We hope these recipes prove that vegetarian food doesn’t have to be fussy or time-consuming – and certainly isn’t bland.

 If you’re used to cooking with meat, trying different vegetarian recipes can be a great way to get out of your culinary comfort zone.
 Plus, you’ll probably discover plenty of delicious new ingredients, flavours, and recipes while you’re at it.

 From aromatic noodle dishes and comforting pasta recipes to zingy, fresh salads, there’s a veggie dish out there for everyone, whether you’re an omnivore or a vegetarian.
-And, luckily, if you’re vegan, most of the recipes here can be easily ‘veganised’, too!
+And, luckily, most of the recipes here can be easily ‘veganised’, too!

 Are you vegetarian?
 Do you enjoy cooking vegetarian dishes?
 Or, are you just trying to eat less meat and want to know where to start?
 We’d love to hear from you in the comments below.